 Navy beans protein is easy to digest, which makes this food equally valuable to bodybuilders and vegans.
 Due to the low level of calories and fats, you can include dry white beans even in a weight loss diet.

 Dried Navy Beans: Nutrition Value

-Food To Live Organic Navy Beans are sourced from environmentally conscious farmers and processed using top-notch technology to reduce the loss of nutrients.
+Food To Live Organic Navy Beans is sourced from environmentally conscious farmers and processed using top-notch technology to reduce the loss of nutrients.
 Every serving of cooked seeds provides you with healthy doses of Copper, Manganese, Iron, Folate, Vitamin B1.

 Your body will be able to absorb more of the non-heme iron from legumes if you consume it with some vitamin C. A white bean chili would be the perfect dish for maximizing your intake of the essential mineral.

 How to Cook Navy Beans